Firedrake/icinga2-api-client/README.md

 icy -a wuerfelbrenner - show all services on host wuerfelbrenner

+icy -b -s apt - give a bare listing of hosts with non-OK "apt" services

 ## Operation (icy-downtime)

 This uses a restricted subset of the Icinga's downtime functionality.